 Faculty and staff across the University are working together to ensure students’ learning experiences meet the academic rigor associated with residential learning experiences.
-Teaching Fellows should focus on the following recommendations and considerations for the fall 2020 semester:
+Teaching Fellows should focus on the following recommendations and considerations for the academic year:

 Contact the lead faculty member and any other teaching fellows in your course to understand and develop a plan for the semester ahead.
 While working together, create a uniform set of expectations for student assignments and participation across all sections.
 Try to maintain an equal division of work among teaching fellows and faculty members to ensure you experience a balanced workload, per Yale guidelines for teaching fellows.